 How to use currency option expiration data to trade the spot market?

 One of the easiest and most successful ways of trading the spot currency market is through the use of option expiry data.
 Options contracts are typically for sums of anywhere between 100 million to 500 million USD, and values beyond the range are not uncommon.
-Since these are relatively large sums to be concentrated in a few minutes before the expiration, the traders of these options will do all that they can, within reasonable limits, to move the quote to the strike price of the option, provided that the quote is within about 20-30 pips of the strike price at the time of expiry.
+Since these are relatively large sums to be concentrated in a few minutes before forex expiration, the traders of these options will do all that they can, within reasonable limits, to move the quote to the strike price of the option, provided that the quote is within about 20-30 pips of the strike price at the time of forex expiration.

 The difference between European and American options explained